LaansDole/RAG-Anything/README.md

 ---

-## 🧩 FastAPI Service (Local UI Backend)
+## 🧩 FastAPI Service & Streamlit UI

+### FastAPI Service (Backend)

 Spin up a minimal API server to query and process documents using RAG-Anything with LM Studio.
-This is handy for hooking up a simple UI.

 Quick start (using uv):